Weather today in Northeast: Max and Min temperatures likely to be 37°C and 27°C

 Weather today in Northeast: Max and Min temperatures likely to be 37°C and 27°CBy The Assam Tribune

-Guwahati, July 15: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati light to moderate rain is very likely to occur at a few places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.
+Guwahati, July 16: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati Light to moderate rain is very likely to occur at a few places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

-Thunderstorm with lightning is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura as per the RMC bulletin.
+Thunderstorm with lightening is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura, according to RMC bulletin.

 As per the local forecast for Guwahati and its neighbourhood, partly cloudy sky with one or two spells of rain or thundershower has been predicted.